nathanstitt/mobx-decorated-models/README.md

 ## Collections

-The same logic that is used for belongsTo can also build a stand-alone collection.
+The same logic that is used for hasMany can also build a stand-alone collection.
 Collections built this way are instances of mobx `observable.array` with an interceptor that converts assigment into model creation.

 A collecton can be created like so: